HOW WE WORK

 The olive oil cycle

-Around February, the cycle starts again.
-First, we fertilise the soil to enrich it with nutrients.
-Afterwards, we prune the trees.
-Tree pruning happens every other year to eliminate the old branches that may impede the nutrients from getting to other parts of the tree.
+The cycle begins around February.
+First, we fertilise the soil to enrich it with essential nutrients.
+Then, we prune the trees every other year, removing old branches to ensure nutrients reach all parts of the tree.

 Olive-Reinos-de-Taifas